jondot/pcwr/README.md

 ## Thread Safety

-The first step into the concurrent world, is to use a real concurrent platform, for us Rubyists it is indisputably JRuby.
+The first step into the concurrent world, is to use a real concurrent platform, for us Rubyists, it is indisputably JRuby.
 Not to mention, the JVM is still _very_ strong, and really great for server-side work.

 The next step is to care and worry about _thread safety_.
 If you're using a 3rd party ruby gem, or a Java library, you should be aware that there's a chance it is not thread safe, and once more than one of your threads hit it at the same time it'll blow up, and just to further emphasize on the previous discussion - wouldn't have blown up if your code was running on MRI.